MartinFortuna/pilates-store-p5/README.md

             - The search bar works as intended when searching for existing products.
             - If nothing matches the search criteria, or no search criteria is entered, an error message is displayed as intended and the user returns to the products page.
             - The shopping cart Icon brings the user to the Shopping Bag page, as intended.
-            - If the product is clicked, brings the user the the product detail page as intended.
+            - If the product is clicked, brings the user to the product detail page as intended.
         - Product Detail page
             - Shows image, product name, price, category, rating, description, and quantity in stock as intended.
             - Shows - and + inputs as well as size.
 Quantity < 1 and > 100 cannot be added to the bag, works as intended.